babylonchain/babylon/contrib/images/bitcoinsim/README.md

-# bitcoind
+# bitcoinsim

-`bitcoind` is a Docker image we build to be able to run a single Bitcoin node in the local devnet that produces blocks at regular intervals without consuming CPU.
+`bitcoinsim` is a Docker image we build to be able to run a single Bitcoin node in the local devnet that produces blocks at regular intervals without consuming CPU.

 To achieve this we use [btcd](https://github.com/btcsuite/btcd) in `--simnet` mode and make calls to the [generate](https://github.com/btcsuite/btcd/blob/v0.23.1/rpcserver.go#L886) API endpoint.